SpaceXpanse/DappEngine/README.md

 <!-- ![SpeXEngine logo](https://raw.githubusercontent.com/4ian/SpeXEngine/master/newIDE/SpeXEngine%20banner.png "SpeXEngine logo") -->

-SpaceXpanseEngine, or SpeXEngine for short, is a full-featured, no-code, open-source game development software.
+SpaceXpanse Engine, or SpeXEngine for short, is a full-featured, no-code, open-source game development software.
 You can build games for mobile, desktop, and the web.
 It is fast and easy to use: the game logic is built up using an intuitive and powerful event-based system.

 ### Main features: